johnhenry/reprrepr/readme.md

 > history[4]
 output(0);
 ```
-Note : Be careful when your repl leaks into its outer environment like this.
+Note : Be careful when your repl leaks into its outer scope like this.
 It may lead to unintended side effects.

  - 4 (alternative) - Alternatively, you can instead set these in a __.reprrc__ file like so: